Windshield Camera Calibration & ADAS System

 Static calibration is performed in-store within a controlled environment and is an exercise as complex as it is important.
 With the help of electronic devices, a laser and targets specific to each model, the vehicle is positioned by the technician according to the predetermined standards set by the vehicle manufacturers.

 During a dynamic calibration, we use a portable electronic device directly plugged into the OBD II port of the vehicle.
-To perform this type of calibration, two people are required and the vehicle must meet certain conditions such as driving at specified constant speed over a certain distance and in favorable weather conditions.
+To perform this type of calibration, two people are required and the vehicle must meet certain conditions such as driving at specified constant speeds over a certain distance and in favorable weather conditions.
 In addition, lines drawn on the road must be clearly visible.
 The vehicle is put into ‘learning mode’ and uses reliable benchmarks to use as driving aids.

-It is worth noting that some vehicles (including vehicles within the Honda family) require both types of calibration to be performed in order have the camera recalibrated.
+It is worth noting that some vehicles (including vehicles within the Honda family) require both types of calibration to be performed in order to have the camera recalibrated.

-Todays windshield replacements are becoming increasingly sophisticated due to todays technology and it is imperative to entrust your windshield replacements to qualified technicians that use the most advanced and reliable equipment on the market in order to ensure your safety, so you can travel with peace of mind.
+Today’s windshield replacements are becoming increasingly sophisticated due to today's technology, and it is imperative to entrust your windshield replacements to qualified technicians that use the most advanced and reliable equipment on the market in order to ensure your safety, so you can travel with peace of mind.

 The cost may vary depending on the vehicle and the type of calibration required.
-Most insurers * cover the cost of calibration if you are insured for broken glass.
+Most insurers* cover the cost of calibration if you are insured for broken glass.
 Contact your local VitroPlus store and they will be able to inform you if your vehicle requires calibration.

 * May vary by provincial law and your insurance policy.